Adek-Autonomia/adas_aeb/README.md

 <p align = "center" >
   <img width="437" height="190" src="resources/devices.png">
 </p>
-As we can see there are no devices connected through the serial ports as none of listed items is stored in tty* file
+As we can see there are no devices connected through the serial ports as none of listed items is represented as tty* file